College Student Success (CSS)

 - The College Success Reasoning Skills instrument (CSRS), which can be administered in a single 50-minute class period, can provide data to describe pretest to post-test changes in the strengths of core critical thinking and quantitative reasoning skills that the faculty know to be essential for subject matter learning.

 CSS reports strengths and weaknesses on a comprehensive array of reasoning skills and mindset that are typical of successful learners who achieve their academic goals.

-Does the applicant have the strength of reasoning skills needed to be successful at the college level and beyond?
-The College Success Reasoning Skills (CSRS) provides a numerical, qualitative, and percentile ranking for Overall Reasoning Skills, plus numerical and qualitative scores on five specific skill breakouts: Analytical Reasoning, Evaluative Reasoning, Quantitative Reasoning, Reasoning in Uncertainty, and Reasoning with Precision.
+- Does the applicant have the strength of reasoning skills needed to be successful at the college level and beyond?
+The College Success Reasoning Skills (CSRS) provides a numerical and qualitative scores for Overall Reasoning Skills, plus numerical and qualitative scores on five specific skill breakouts: Analytical Reasoning, Evaluative Reasoning, Quantitative Reasoning, Reasoning in Uncertainty, and Reasoning with Precision.

 Detailed individual and group reports can be transmitted automatically to the client admissions office.

 Insight Assessment offers the industry’s most complete and cost-effective array of testing options.
 Secure, encrypted online testing is available 24x7x365 with our multilingual delivery options.
 Our browser or app based online system provides the option of taking our assessments on virtually any device.

 The test-taker’s online interface is easy to use, data encrypted and flexible.
 Tests can be assigned to be taken within any window of time which meets the client’s needs.
 Each test is scored as soon as the test-taker submits responses to the items on the test.

 Tests are available any time any where, whether directly at your site or multiple sites, at test centers or to individual devices.